Lifailon/WinAPI/README.md

 REST API and simple Web server **based on .NET HttpListener** and only **one PowerShell** language.
 Using WinAPI, you can quickly set up remote communication with Windows OS without the need to configure WinRM or OpenSSH using APIs and get control from any platform (**including Linux**) via browser or any REST client.

+Implemented:

+✅ Authentication \
+✅ Response codes handling \
-✅ Authentication, error handling, conversion to 4 data types and more than 20 endpoints are implemented.
+✅ Converting to 4 data types \

-❎ Multithreading for each request is not implemented.
-If the previous request has not been processed yet and a new request arrives, the server terminates, to handle this event a automatic server restart is implemented as a temporary solution.
+✅ More than 20 endpoints \
+✅ Automatic restart of the server in case of termination with an error

 🍿 The server functionality is implemented in the [Kinozal-Bot](https://github.com/Lifailon/Kinozal-Bot) project.

 🐧 Since the server is built on .NET, this implementation is **cross-platform**, you can try managing Linux services from a Windows system: **[dotNET-Systemd-API](https://github.com/Lifailon/dotNET-Systemd-API)**.

+## ⚠️ Stability of operation

+Processing of simultaneous requests from several clients (managed to test three simultaneous connections).

+If the previous request has not been processed yet and a new request from the same client arrives, the server terminates with an error, this behavior was detected in the browser when quickly refreshing pages, to handle this event is implemented automatic restart of the server.
+For Web-client such restart is processed without error and in the process of page refresh the response of the last request is returned.

+In Invoke-RestMethod and curl, interrupting the previous request and sending a new one to another endpoint works without error and the response of the last request is returned (taking into account the processing time of the previous one).

 ## 📚 Implemented endpoints: